You’ve had your home survey done… and the word subsidence jumps off the page. Now what?

 So, do I need an architect?

-• Collaborate with the structural engineer to integrate their findings into the design
+• Collaborate with the engineer to integrate findings into a viable design

-• Guide you through planning permissions and building regulations, which may be more complex if subsidence is involved
+• Guide you through planning and Building Regulations (which may be more complex with subsidence)

 Will the subsidence affect my renovation project?

 It might.
-If the subsidence is historic and no longer active, your architect and engineer may still be able to proceed with your design with minimal adjustments.
-But if its active, additional structural work might be needed before building work can begin.
+If the subsidence is historic and stable, your architect and engineer may proceed with minimal adjustments.
+If it’s active, stabilisation and additional structure may be required before building work begins.
+That doesn’t end your renovation plans – it simply means a well-informed, phased approach.

 In summary…

-Don’t assume the worst—many cases of subsidence are manageable, especially with the right professional guidance.
+Don’t assume the worst – many cases are manageable with the right professional guidance.

 Need help finding the right architect?

-This article is based on general guidance and should not replace professional advice tailored to your situation.
-Always consult qualified professionals when dealing with structural or design concerns.
+This article provides general guidance and should not replace professional advice tailored to your situation.

 Find your perfect design pro within minutes…